manasibibekar/Price-Drop-Ninja/README.md

 # Price Drop Ninja

 Price Drop Ninja is a web scraping tool for Amazon that extracts daily prices from a given URL and notifies users via email when a product's price drops below their specified threshold.
-The tool is designed to save users valuable time and effort by automating the process of collecting accurate and up-to-date data.
+The tool is designed to save users' valuable time and effort by automating the process of collecting accurate and up-to-date data.
 With Price Drop Ninja, users can make informed purchasing decisions and take advantage of cost savings opportunities.

 ## Getting Started